Menu

 My salmon-river journey tugs me past centuries’ old terrace-houses.
 Blindfolded.
 Gagged in plywood.
 Awaiting their death-row demolition.
 Pounding the pavement like an accidented soul, I’m newly dead—yet still haunting the track-path of my sudden annihilation.
 Wedged into this purgatory between worlds, I am a displaced sinner, forever atoning for the loss of the motherland.

 Along Walden, most doors and windows are boarded up or cemented shut.
-Our number is still visible though, painted white on faded blue under an arch of bricks crowning the door and fitted together like dragon’s teeth.
+Our number is still visible though, painted white on faded blue wood under an arch of bricks fitted together like dragon's teeth.
 Our doorstep, the one Aunt Flo faithfully ‘redded’ in wax, is faintly red still as though stained forever and ever in holly-berries or ox blood.
 The rib-iron grate guards her disused coal cellar, smeared in cobwebs, now an underground shrine.

 A sharp draught pierces my eyes as I peep through the letterbox.
 The passage, arched at the far end and buried in workmen’s ladders, is awash in Walden’s mellow streetlight that filters in through wedges of dark glass, still intact, in their half-moon frames above the door.
 Guarding its aura of privacy, the sitting-room door to my right is wedged shut as though Uncle Albert still lived here.
 And a few steps further down into the gloom is the ramshackle latched door through which Aunt Flo’s black poodle escaped daily into our coffin-like yard.